-- Move the handle as shown to manually operate the transfer switch.
+- 1. Insert the maintenance handle into the hole in the shaft, left side of the operator. - Move the maintenance handle as shown to manually operate the transfer switch.
 The switch should operate smoothly without any binding.
 If it does not, check for shipping damage or construction debris. - 3.
 Return the transfer switch to the N (normal) position. - 4.
-Remove the manual operator handle (if detachable) and store it on the transfer switch in the place provided.
+Remove the maintenance handle and store it on the transfer switch in the place provided.